New Hospital FAQs

 There are a range of possibilities for the future use of that property, but nothing has been decided.
 While it is out of date as a hospital, the building and grounds can be repurposed in many ways once the medical center moves into its new home.

 Thorough market and financial assessments were conducted, as well as a space analysis based on current use and future projections of patient volume.
-The proposed sites under consideration are being carefully studied by an experienced healthcare architectural firm based on factors such as access, topography, helipad location, zoning, building orientation, parking, site amenities, traffic, neighborhood, and environmental issues.
+The site selected was chosen based on factors such as public access, EMS access, topography, helipad location, zoning, building orientation, parking, site amenities, traffic, neighborhood, potential for future growth, and environmental issues.
+The location’s suitability has since been confirmed through on-site assessment from the selected architecture firm and engineers.

 The medical care provided for our growing communities should be considered in the same light as police, fire, schools, parks, public infrastructure and other essential services that are supported by tax dollars.
-Even if you don’t personally use such services, they are necessary and valuable.
-Maintaining a state of the art medical facility is key to improving public health, retaining local talent, and growing our economic base.
+Even if you don’t personally use such services, they are necessary and valuable for the well-being of the entire community.
+Maintaining a state-of-the-art medical facility is key to improving public health, retaining local talent, attracting new businesses and employers and growing our economic base.
 Our medical facilities are available 24x7, to everyone.